tardisgo/tardisgo/README.md

 - text/tabwriter
 - unicode, unicode/utf8, unicode/utf16

-Other standard libray packages make limited use of runtime C or assembler functions without using the actual Go "runtime" or "os" packages.
-These limited runtime functions have been emulated for a small number of packages (math, strings, bytes, strconv) though this remains a work-in-progress.
-At present, standard library packages which rely on the Go "reflect" or other low-level packages are not implemented.
-Packages "runtime","os" & "syscall" are part-implemented, using a partial implementation of the nacl runtime (currently including debug messages).
+Packages "fmt", "reflect", "runtime", "os" & "syscall" are part-implemented, using an implementation of the nacl runtime (currently including some debug messages).

 A start has been made on the automated integration with Haxe libraries, but this is incomplete and the API unstable, see the haxe/hx directory and gohaxelib repository for the story so far.